 • Temperament: Confident, loyal, and calm when well-socialised.
 Rottweilers are intelligent and trainable but benefit from experienced ownership.
 Their protective nature makes them excellent guardians

-• Insurability: Generally available from mainstream NZ providers with no breed-specific exclusions.
+• Insurability: Generally available from mainstream Australian providers with no breed-specific exclusions.
 However, premiums tend to be higher than average due to their large size and predisposition to costly conditions

 Common Health Conditions in Rottweilers